Followers

 As she wrote to founder and diplomat John Jay, “I wish for nothing more than to finish the portraits in wax busts of all you worthy heros that have done honour to themselves and their Company.

-The sculptor-patriot made plans to sail no later than 1786.
-Unfortunately, she had a serious fall and died of complications on 23 March of that year.
-Patience was buried in London but sadly, her gravesite is unknown.
+The sculptor-patriot planned to sail by 1786 at the latest.
+Sadly, she had a severe fall and died from complications on March 23 of that year.
+Patience was buried in London, but unfortunately, her exact gravesite remains unknown.

 America’s First Sculptress

-Few of Patience Wright’s works survive today, largely because of the fragility of the wax medium.
-Wax figures were considered “low art” in comparison to bronze or plaster sculptures.
-Still, a full-length figure of William Pitt, Lord Chatham, is on display in Westminster Abbey.
-And some attribute a profile of Admiral Richard Howe in the Newark Museum to her.
+Few of Patience Wright’s works survive today, mainly because of the fragile nature of the wax medium.
+Wax figures were often seen as “low art” compared to bronze or plaster sculptures.
+However, a full-length statue of William Pitt, Lord Chatham, is displayed in Westminster Abbey.
+Some also attribute a profile of Admiral Richard Howe in the Newark Museum to her.

 Patience Wright's William Pitt statue

-Her subjects included Benjamin Franklin, female-soldier Deborah Sampson, and of course, the King and Queen of England.
-But she is known to have also made sculptures of Lord Lyttelton, Thomas Penn, and Charles James Fox.
-In all, she is credited with molding some fifty-five major works but her only confirmed work is the William Pitt, Lord Chatham figure.
+Her subjects included Benjamin Franklin, female soldier Deborah Sampson, and, of course, the King and Queen of England.
+However, she is also known to have created sculptures of Lord Lyttelton, Thomas Penn, and Charles James Fox.
+Overall, she is credited with molding about fifty-five major works, but her only confirmed piece is the William Pitt, Lord Chatham figure.

 King George III sat for Patience